filippoferraris/tasmart_api/README.md

    pip install -r requirements.txt
    ```

-Note: you may need to install pip... as by default is not installed on Amazon Linnux 2023.
+Note: you may need to install pip... as by default is not installed on Amazon Linux 2023.
 To install pip it can be enough to run "sudo yum install python3-pip -y" or maybe you need to download the full installation package if yum doesn't find it...

 ## Configuration